KarelCan/KarelCan/README.md

 - 👋 Hi, I’m @KarelCan
-- 👀 I’ve studied Sales and Marketing, but I got more and more interested in programming starting somewhere in June 2021.
+- 👀 I have worked in a field unrelated to programming, but starting to learn about it in June 2021
-- 📚 I've started with FreeCodeCamp's 300 hour courses: "Responsive Web Development" and "Javascript Datastructures", and then moved on to Udemy courses
+- 📚 I've started with FreeCodeCamp's 300 hour courses: "Responsive Web Development" and "Javascript Datastructures", and then moved on to Udemy courses like
+      - "Angular - The Complete Guide"
+      - "Angular & NodeJS - The MEAN Stack Guide"
+      - "Complete Web Design: from Figma to Webflow to Freelancing" (improving in styling and learning to prototype before development)
-- 🌱 I’m currently working as a Junior Front End developer with Angular in Dynaway.
+- 🌱 Since July 2022 I work as a Junior Front End developer with Angular (+ Ionic) in Dynaway.